jundalisay/spblist/content/en/material/solutions/fusion.md

 3. Make that plasma flow under extreme compression and confinement

-## Update: February 2024
+{{< d t="Update: February 2024" >}}

-We have done baby steps wtih Step 1 by making a 1 kilogram mass lighter by 2 grams, and a 300 gram mass lighter by 1 gram.
+We have done baby steps with Step 1 by making a 1 kilogram mass lighter by 2 grams, and a 300 gram mass lighter by 1 gram.
 But more specialized equipment, which we do not have, is needed to reduce the weight more.

 So for now, we switch to more practical and useful Cartesian experiments, such as a [top-down fire setup](https://www.linkedin.com/pulse/combustion-spacetime-particles-end-nuclear-war-juan-dalisay-jr--ri3ac/?trackingId=gS8C5O58Ru6A40bi5D2mPA%3D%3D) which might be useful for people who are affected by high gas prices from the War in Ukraine and Gaza.
+{{< /d >}}